Garrett Hampson Player Props: Marlins vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff ranks seventh in the league with a collective 9.6 strikeouts per nine innings.
+- The 9.4 strikeouts per nine innings put together by the Giants pitching staff ranks eighth in MLB.

-- The Giants have the 20th-ranked team ERA among all MLB pitching staffs (4.74).
+- The Giants have the 19th-ranked team ERA across all MLB pitching staffs (4.73).

-- The Giants rank 20th in baseball in home runs surrendered (21 total, 1.5 per game).
+- Giants pitchers combine to rank 20th in baseball in home runs allowed (22 total, 1.5 per game).

-- Webb gets the start for the Giants, his fourth of the season.
-He is 0-3 with a 6.35 ERA and 22 strikeouts through 17 2/3 innings pitched.
+- Wood (0-0) pitches for the Giants to make his third start of the season.

 © 2023 Data Skrive.
 All rights reserved.